6 Negative Effects of Improper Waste Management

-Improper waste disposal is one of the major public health concern.
+Improper waste disposal is one of the major public health concerns.
 There are many cities and communities where we do not see any proper waste management system available.
 Those areas may have some waste disposal facilities, but they do not use any scientific waste management system.
-People living in those areas are in significant health risks.
+People living in those areas are at significant health risk.
 The most affected people are children, waste disposal workers and employees who come into contact with waste materials.

-Poorly managed landfills often cause fires and spread smokes filled with toxins, and other harmful gases.
-Those harmful gases are the main reason for cancer, respiratory and visibility problems.
-There are many examples of explosions on landfills; such explosions can put people nearby at constant risk.
+Poorly managed landfills often cause fires and spread smoke filled with toxins, and other harmful gases.
+Those harmful gases are the main reason for cancer, and respiratory and visibility problems.
+There are many examples of explosions in landfills; such explosions can put people nearby at constant risk.

 Additionally, when people come in contact with waste, it causes blood infections and skin irritation.
 Also, flies and mosquitoes find tires, cans and other solid waste to be an ideal breeding ground.
 They carry and spread malaria, dengue and other diseases.